 - French: http://orders.catie.ca/product_info.php?language=fr&cPath=6_45&products_id=25400.

-The Canadian HIV/AIDS Legal Network website includes many resources including:
+The Canadian HIV/AIDS Legal Network website includes many resources related to HIV, disclosure and criminalization, including:

 - three information sheets on HIV and the criminal law in Canada: